jli33-rrc/li_jenna_coding_assignment13/README.md

-# Web Component Library: Environment Setup
+# UI Component Library: Environment Setup

-Built using React (Next.js) and Storybook, this project features a responsive web component library that includes buttons, text, tables, images, and more.
-The application is containerized with Docker and serves the production build on localhost:8083.
+Built using React (Next.js) and Storybook, this project features a responsive UI component library that includes buttons, text, tables, images, and more.
+The application is containerized with Docker and serves the production build on localhost:8018.

 ## Prerequisites
 - Ensure [Docker](https://www.docker.com/get-started) is installed on your machine.